zplizzi/zplizzi.github.io/pages/ai-safety.md

 One such method is proposed in [Supervising strong learners by amplifying weak experts][ida], which we'll refer to as iterated distillation and amplification (IDA).
 The first key idea here is that many problems can likely be solved by the combination of (potentially many copies of) a weak helper-AI (which couldn't solve the problem on its own) and a human.
 Perhaps the human is able to break the problem down into multiple simpler sub-problems, and delegates them to the helper-AIs, and then combines the results into the final answer.
 For example, if the problem is "develop a strategy for winning this game", each helper-AI could propose a solution, and the human could simply choose the best one.
 Or if the problem were "predict the weather for next week", the human could delegate to one AI to investigate the wind patterns, another the humidity levels, a third to review the doppler radar reports, etc. Then, the second key idea is that we can actually recursively amplify the strength of the helper-AIs by training them (in a supervised learning setting) on the outputs of the augmented human-AI combo system.
 So at the beginning of the process, the helper-AIs don't know anything, and the human-AI combo is essentially no stronger than the human alone.
 But as we train the helper-AIs to predict the human's outputs, the helper-AIs start to become useful.
 Then the human-AI combo is more powerful than just the human alone, and so they can take on harder problems and produce better solutions.
 As the process continues, the AIs slowly become increasingly capable - even super-human, since they're being trained with superhuman reward signals.
 But fundamentally, since the human has been guiding the whole process and has final say over the answer to any given question, the whole process seems like it might potentially stay aligned with the human's interests.

-TODO: mention the company working on this

-TODO: cooperative inverse reinforcement learning?

 #### Alignment via feedback

 We agreed that there are many domains where providing demonstrations is hard, just because humans may not be very capable at doing the specific task we're trying to teach the AI to do (as in the example of teaching a complex non-humanoid robot to walk).
 In some situations, however, we might have a good idea of what we want the final result to look like, even if we aren't able to provide a demonstration.
 In the robot example, we're easily able to judge if the robot is walking well, even though it's near impossible for us to generate the walking behavior ourselves.
 So it's natural to consider if we can have an AI system learn our goals through many iterations of a process of asking the AI to provide an attempt at a problem, and then having a human judge the quality of the solution.